scaphold-io/graphql-extended/README.md

 # graphql-ext

-An extension of graphql-js that adds useful functionality for production graphql deployments.
+An extension of graphql-js that adds useful functionality for production graphql servers.

+This project was inspired by features found in scala's [Sangria GraphQL Library](http://sangria-graphql.org/) but differs in some key ways.

 # Features